ClaudioESSilva/claudioessilva.github.io/content/post/2020-06-02-backup-your-sql-instances-configurations-to-git-with-dbatools-part-1.md

 Introducing the `-ExcludePassword` parameter, as mentioned on the documentation (don't forget to use and abuse `Get-Help`):

-<blockquote>If this switch is used, the scripts will not include passwords for Credentials, LinkedServers or Logins.
+> If this switch is used, the scripts will not include passwords for Credentials, LinkedServers or Logins.

 Just add `-ExcludePassword` like this: